About Robert T. Smith

 Rob excels at drafting creative and concise arguments that resonate with judges.
 Drawing on his experience as a federal appellate clerk, Rob has served as the principal author of dozens of briefs in federal and state appellate courts, including the US Supreme Court, and has assisted on critical motions in federal and state trial courts throughout the country.
 Rob's written advocacy has covered a wide range of substantive areas, including constitutional law and federal preemption, health care fraud and abuse, federal criminal law, and commercial, financial services, and intellectual property disputes.

 Rob also has substantial experience as an oral advocate.
-He has argued high-stakes appeals before the US Courts of Appeals for the First, Second, Fourth, Fifth, Sixth, Eighth and Federal Circuits.
-He also has appeared numerous times in trial courts, where he has successfully argued dispositive motions earning, in one case, the dismissal of all felony charges against a corporate defendant.
+He has argued high-stakes appeals before the US Courts of Appeals for the First, Second, Fourth, Fifth, Sixth, Eighth, Eleventh and Federal Circuits.
+And Rob has argued numerous dispositive motions in trial court, earning in one case the dismissal of all felony charges against a corporate defendant.

 Beyond his appellate and trial work, Rob assists corporate and individual clients in navigating the difficult circumstances that surround governmental enforcement actions and investigations, including proceedings under the False Claims Act.
 Rob has conducted internal investigations, advised on criminal and civil exposure, managed responses to subpoenas and negotiated with lawyers at the Department of Justice, various US Attorney's Offices and regulatory agencies.